Summer Grilling & Cooking Tips: Share Your Favorites!

 Hi there!
 I'm glad to see you're looking for some summer grilling and cooking tips.
 As a pampered chef consultant, I have a few favorites that I always recommend to my clients.
 First off, the grill basket and tray for grilling veggies is definitely a must-have.
 It makes grilling vegetables so much easier and more efficient.
 Another tool that I love for grilling is the BBQ grill pan.
 It's perfect for cooking smaller items that might fall through the grates, like shrimp or sliced vegetables.
 For summer salads, the measure mix n pour is a game-changer.
 It's so convenient for making homemade dressings without all the added preservatives and additives.
 I also love the salad chopper for quickly and evenly chopping up lettuce and other veggies.
 Lastly, don't forget about the ice cream sandwich maker for a fun and delicious summer treat!
 I hope these suggestions help and happy grilling! :)

-1. What are some tips for grilling vegetables?
+What are some tips for marinating meats for grilling?

-2. How do I prevent my meat from sticking to the grill?
+How can I keep my grilled vegetables from sticking to the grill?

 Similar Pampered Chef Threads